 The dimensioning of the cognitive requirements areas is directly based on the requirements areas (KMK, 2004) formulated in the EPA requirements for the Abitur biology exam (Einheitliche Prüfungsanforderungen in der Abiturprüfung Biologie).
-It is the only concept of cognitive requirements established so far which was explicitly formulated for the SII level.
+So far, this is the only concept of cognitive requirements established that is explicitly formulated for the SII level.

-Requirements Area I includes
+Requirements area I includes

-- the availability of data, facts, rules, formulas, mathematical theorems etc. from a limited requirements area within the learned context - the description and use of learned and practiced working techniques and operational procedures within a limited requirements area and in a repeated context
+- availability of data, facts, rules, formulas, mathematical theorems etc. from a limited requirements area within the learned context - description and use of learned and practiced working techniques and operational procedures within a limited requirements area and in a repeated context